Poems

 at least two feet high,

-though many of them were not
+though many of them

 balled up into pairs